Iranian prisoners protest against rising executions – DW – 10/10/2024

 "Available information indicates that each year thousands of people are executed and sentenced to death," in China, it wrote.

-After Iran, Saudi Arabia accounted for the largest number (172) of recorded executions.
+After Iran, Saudi Arabia accounted for the largest number of recorded executions, with 172.